li12242/NDG-FEM/SWE1D/doc/readme.md

 In `Hrefine1D.m`, avoid of calling `RegionLine.BuildMap`, modified `vmapM` and `vmapP` in an other way.

 *Done - 16/4/21, "optimization of Hrefine1D"*

+*16/4/29 - reconstruct the wet/dry judgement*
+Use one function to judege the wet/dry status of cells and store it in variable `isWet`.
+Use the same threshold value in calculating the wet/dry status in RHS, flux terms, slope limiter.